What is buspirone?

 Tablets of some manufacturers of buspirone (BuSpar) are specially made so that they can be divided into several parts.

 Do not use the tablet if it has not been properly broken/separated and the medication proves to be more or less than the dose you need.

 If you have switched to buspirone (BuSpar) after using another drug that suppresses anxiety, do not stop taking this drug abruptly and immediately, as this can lead to degradation of the previously obtained results (this effect occurs especially often with prolonged use of a certain drug).

-Buspiron can also cause false positive results during some medical tests.
-Therefore, it is recommended to stop taking the medicine 48 hours before the test, as well as notify your doctor that you are using buspar (buspar).
+Buspirone can also cause false positive results during some medical tests.
+Therefore, it is recommended to stop taking medicine 48 hours before the test, as well as notify your doctor that you are using Buspar (Buspar).